This online course is ideal for: Anyone who wants to write a compelling true story as a full-length novel

 Perhaps you want to go deep on a topic, like Behind the Beautiful Forevers by Katherine Boo.
 Or you love to research new ideas, such as Blink by Malcolm Gladwell.
 Maybe you’d like to document a meaningful journey, like Wild by Cheryl Strayed.
 Or you want to bring to life a period of history that deserves to be told, such as The Lost City of Z by David Grann.

-In this course, you’ll discover the essentials, the techniques and the insights into creating a work of non-fiction that reads like a compelling novel.
+In this course, you’ll learn the essentials, the techniques and the insights into creating a work of non-fiction that reads like a compelling novel.

 In this course, you’ll discover:

 And much more!

 Many of us think about what it would be like to write a book but don’t know how to begin.